 The Code breakpoints dialog box is available from the context menu in the editor window, Breakpoints window, and in the Disassembly window.

-Use the Code breakpoints dialog box to set a code breakpoint.
+Use the Code breakpoints dialog box to set a code breakpoint, see Setting breakpoints using the dialog box, page 107.